kiancn/CallbackMethod/README.md

 <b>You then declare a CallMe with appropriate signature </b>

-    CallMe<Integer,String> reference = new CallMe<>(executingObject,          // method-executing object
+    // Supplying Object instance executing method, name of method, and list each class in parameter list.
-                                                   "methodName",            // identifier of method (aka name) int.class);
+    CallMe<Integer,String> reference = new CallMe<>(executingObject,
-                                                        // array of Class type objects that mirrors the
+                                                   "methodName",
-                                                        // parameter list of the sought after method.
+                                                   int.class);

 Now, if a method was to take this CallMe as a parameter type, it's parameter list might look exactly like this: